athenacats/athenacats/README.md

 - :star: I'm a Fullstack developer with a background in Civil Engineering, 2D/3D Concept Art, and Business.
 I enjoy learning new skills and implementing beautiful designs in my web creations

-- :star: Currently learning React, Node JS, Ruby on Rails and Python
+- :star: Currently learning React, Node.js, Ruby on Rails and Python

-- :star: I love listening to tech, sci-fi and dystopia audiobooks as I code, and seeing the growing parallels between fiction and reality blows my mind
+- :star: I love listening to tech, sci-fi, horror and dystopia audiobooks as I code, and seeing the growing parallels between fiction and reality blows my mind

 - :star: Other than coding, I fill my time with [art](https://www.instagram.com/lechenart/), [monitoring my business](https://www.instagram.com/nalelabeauty/) and [lifting heavy stuff](https://www.instagram.com/lechena/)